In-person every Sunday 9: 30 am. Online worship will revert to about 12 noon, once the 9:30 service has been edited.

 We also encourage young members of the congregation to participate fully in the service, should they wish to, in various roles, such as reading Scripture and leading prayers.

 New to the Anglican Church?

 You can read the following two brochures on-line or download them in pdf format.
 We hope they will be useful.

 This brochure attempts to explain why we believe that attending church is a valuable way to spend an hour or so in the midst of the enormous pressures of time and busyness in our modern society.

 This explains what to expect if you decide to come (we hope you will!).
-You can also see a copy of our most recent service bulletin here.
+You can also see a copy of a service bulletin here.